“You definitely have multiple sclerosis,” the doctor said.”

 But is there ever a good time to get news like that?
 Not really.

 My biggest fear is that I would no longer be able to help care for them.
 And I was the only one well enough to work.
 We would be losing my husband’s medical insurance in a month and I would be the one that carried the medical insurance.
 I need to be able to work full-time.
-And lately, some days that seemed like an impossible task.
+And some days that seemed like an impossible task if my symptoms worsened.

 My doctor explained that MS has no known cure and that treatment plans are designed to help slow the progression of the disease and treat the symptoms.